ammancilla/war_machine/README.md

 # War Machine • 💻
-Apps, tools & configuration I use to change the world from my keyboard.
+Apps, tools & configuration I use to make the world a better place, from my keyboard.

 ![](.support/war_machine.gif)